Getting Married in St Leonard's Church

 It is customary for couples living in the parish and wanting a church wedding to get married here.
 Couples not living in the parish sometimes want to know if it is possible to get married at St Leonard's.
 Often they have family connections which makes them want to celebrate here.
-It is indeed possible and Jerry can explain how.
+It is indeed possible and Tim can explain how.
 Please contact the Parish Office on 0115 9289963.

 Looking forward to marriage